DO I NEED TO WEAR GLASSES THAT PROVIDE EYE PROTECTION FROM COMPUTER SCREENS?

 Eye protection at work isn’t limited to computer glasses.
 If you work in industries such as construction or manufacturing, you also need to wear appropriate protective eyewear, such as goggles and safety glasses with side shields, where appropriate.

-Whether you are looking to get glasses to protect eyes from computer screen exposure, or protective eyewear based on your industry, our eye doctors are here to give you advice.
+Whether you are looking to get cheap designer eyeglasses online to protect eyes from computer screen exposure, or protective eyewear based on your industry, our eye doctors are here to give you advice.
 Call us today or send a message, we’ll endeavour to give you the best recommendations for your personal and lifestyle needs!